-In Northern Michigan, Traverse City shop Einstein Cycles were on the forefront of Northern Michgian fat tire biking: according to salesman and avid fatbiker Cody Sovis, quality fat tire bikes were being made right around the time they opened.
+In Northern Michigan, Traverse City shop Einstein Cycles were on the forefront of Northern Michgian fat tire biking: according to salesman and avid fatbiker Cody Sovis (get to know Cody!), quality fat tire bikes were being made right around the time they opened.
 “When it came to winter, Jason [Lowetz, founder and owner of Einstein Cycles] didn’t want to rent skis or snowshoes or anything,” said Sovis.
 “He wanted to rent and sell bikes.
 Riding a fatbike is more accessible than cross country skiing, and easier to rent for people coming into town for the weekend.”

 From when the first snow falls until it melts at the end of winter, Einstein Cycles (in cooperation with Timber Ridge Resort) hosts weekly “Friday Night Lights.”
 They rent out the bikes and take a friendly spin around the VASA.
 It’s not just a winter thing, either.
 In Traverse City, the TART Trail System, as well as the VASA Pathway, are great spots to try out fat bikes in the summer.
 Also, due to their sturdy, balanced frame and comically oversized tires, fat bikes are capable of cruising on sand unlike any mountain bike (let alone road bike) ever could—this opens up a whole new terrain for cycling.